Jwink3101/dfb/readme.md

 - Logging in `dfb-mount` is not complete nor does it make much sense at the moment.
 - Restore:
     - It is possible to create edge cases with symlink handling by having non-symlinks on the source names `<name>.rclonelink`.
 This is still mostly handled but can cause issues with some sources
-    - Restore of symlinks is manual.
-See above for a Python snippet to rebuild links.
 - Even with logs of files using source data, restore *always* directly uses the remote.
 Future versions may offer a secondary method to restore that information for certain remotes.

 It is not really an "issue" per se, but one downside of this approach is that deleting a file adds a small file smaller than the block size of the system.
 And moving a file creates a delete and a new file.